Giuliano Toraldo di Francia: Biography

 In the 1950s he dealt with microwave optics and spectroscopy.
 In the early 1960s, he transferred the laser research that had started in the US to Italy.
 After meeting Claude Shannon during his stay in Rochester, he also transferred concepts from Shannon's information theory to optics.

-He succeeded in experimentally demonstrating evanescent electromagnetic waves.
+He succeeded in experimentally demonstrating the existence of evanescent electromagnetic waves generated by diffraction using microwave radiation.
 In 1941 he anticipated the principles of holography by Dennis Gabor (principles of inverse interference).
 Due to the war, however, his work did not become internationally known.
 He introduced the concept of super-resolution (Toraldo filter).